 Oven-Braised Pot Roast (Traditional) — Cook at 300°F for 3–4 hours, until the roast is fall-apart tender, based on the recipe as written

-Slow Cooker Pot Roast (Hands-Off Comfort) — Reduce liquid by 1/3 and cook on LOW for 8-10 hours.
+Slow Cooker Pot Roast (Hands-Off Comfort) — Cut the meat into larger chunks, Reduce liquid by 1/3 and cook on LOW for 8-10 hours.

 Instant Pot Pot Roast (Weeknight Hero) — Reduce liquid by 1/2 and Pressure cook on HIGH for 60 minutes, then let pressure release naturally for 15 minutes.